FSharon/OpenUserBot/README.md

 * [MoveAngel](https://github.com/MoveAngel/One4uBot) One4uBot
 * [KeselekPermen69](https://github.com/keselekpermen69) UserButt

-You can also find credits in certain files if you miss any credit contact me pm.
+You can also find credits in certain files if you miss any credit contact me in pm.